INNOVATION & PRODUCTS

 The Financial Innovation Day is a primary source of knowledge in helping us monitor innovation.
 The Day provides us with a unique perspective on developments in the EU financial markets and acts as a forum to share insightful ideas with peers, academics and practitioners.
 Its audience is composed of regulators from the 28 Member States.

 ESMA holds annual Financial Innovation Days.
-Each Day deals with specific issues, which are presented on the Financial Innovation webpage.
+The last day is presented on the Financial Innovation Day 2017page.